pkicsiny/ADL4CV_project/README.md

   <img src=plots/optical_flow_1.png>
 </p>

-to warp the last frame of the input into a "physically correct" representation of the next frame by then applying the second order discretized advection (warp) equation:
+to warp the last frame of the input into a "physically correct" representation of the next frame by then applying the discretized advection (warp) equation:

 <p align="center">
   <img src=plots/advection_1.png>